adidas/adidas-yarn-design-system/README.md

 The example can be delivered as [Single Page Application][single-page-application] using the script `npm run build:example:spa`, executed after building the library.
 It accepts two environment variables:

-- `HOST`: host where the application will be deployed, the protocol should be omitted.
+- `HOSTNAME`: host where the application will be deployed, the protocol should be omitted.
 - `BASE`: path where the application will be available.

 Example deploying the application in `https://name.domain:port/app`:

 ```
-HOST=//name.domain:port BASE=app npm run build:example:spa
+HOSTNAME=//name.domain:port BASE=app npm run build:example:spa
 ```

 ### Documentation